paoloose/urn/README.md

     Set the `global-hotkeys` property as true.
 See [Settings and Keybinds](#settings-and-keybinds).
     For Wayland users, see [#9](https://github.com/paoloose/urn/issues/9).

+    TL;DR: Wayland users reported that enabling `global-hotkeys` causes the application to crash.
+    As a result, this setting is ignored on Wayland by default.
+You can override this behavior by defining the `URN_FORCE_GLOBAL_HOTKEYS` environment variable:

+    ```bash
+    # In urn.desktop
+    URN_FORCE_GLOBAL_HOTKEYS=1 urn-gtk
+    ```

+    We are looking for a better approach to get global hotkeys in Wayland.
+See [#19](https://github.com/paoloose/urn/issues/19).

 - Can I modify the Urn appearance?

     Yes.
 You can modify the default CSS theme (`themes/live-split`), download